 1. How do I register?

-Register online or return a completed registration form by mail or fax along with the required $75 deposit or full payment per camper.
+Register online or download a paper registration form and return the completed form by mail or fax along with the required $75 deposit or full payment per camper.
 Deposits are non-refundable and non-transferable UNLESS registration is made for a full camp, at which time your deposit will be refunded.
 Visa, MasterCard, and Discover Card are accepted for your deposit and/or full payment.
 Card type, account number, signature, validation code, and expiration date are required.
 All registrations will be confirmed promptly via e-mail.
 Balance of payments can be made online or by USPS mail.

 Balance of camp fees must be received 14 days prior to the start of your camp session to secure your registration.
 A $25 fee applies to all returned checks.
 Register Now!